 Robusto Pro is a tall sans-serif that comes in 3 weights.
 It’s got a fresh, contemporary vibe, with uniform thickness, condensed letters, and unexpected angles & special touches on a few of the letters.
 Use this one for movie posters, advertisements, promotional flyers, website headers, and presentations.
 It’s versatile enough that it can be combined with a fun script font to loosen it up or paired with a modern serif for a professional, corporate look.

 You’ll get all 3 weights, OTF, TTF, and web fonts with your download.

 If you know you want bold letters but aren’t sure exactly what yet, Blockers might be the one for you!
-You’ll get a family of 5 different styles of handmade block letter fonts.
+You’ll get a family of 5 different styles of handmade block style fonts.
 Regular is your basic, big and bold, easy-to-read, straight lines, all-caps block font.
 Rough takes the Regular version and beats it up a little bit.
 Inky is the Regular version but with smooth, softer lines as if it were drawn with an old ink pen.
 Edge is like Inky but with a somewhat scalloped edge.
 And Stamp is like a combination of Rough and Edge.
 These are all great for when you have vintage branding in mind, like vintage posters, signs, liquor bottle labels, and automotive designs.